FDio/csit/docs/report/vpp_functional_tests/test_environment.rst

 SUT Configuration - VIRL Guest VM
 ---------------------------------

-Configuration of the SUT VMs is defined in file
+Configurations of the SUT VMs is defined in `VIRL topologies directory`_

-   /csit/resources/tools/virl/topologies/double-ring-nested.xenial.virl

 - List of SUT VM interfaces:::